 Students who have questions or concerns about alcohol or other drugs are encouraged to use the medical and counseling resources provided by the University of Pennsylvania.
-The University provides brief intervention and educational services to students through the Office of Alcohol and Other Drug Program Initiatives (215) 573-3525.
+The University provides brief intervention and educational services to students through the Office of Alcohol and Other Drug Program Initiatives, (215) 573-3525.
 Any student can make a confidential appointment to talk about their concerns regarding alcohol, drugs and subsequent consequences.

-In addition, all incoming undergraduate students are required to participate in a 60-minute online alcohol education module.
-Information about this module can be provided by the Office of Alcohol and Other Drug Program Initiatives (215) 573-3525.
+In addition, all incoming undergraduate students are required to participate in a 60-minute online alcohol and violence education module.
+Information about this module can be provided by the Office of Alcohol and Other Drug Program Initiatives, (215) 573-3525.

-The Alcohol & Drug Policy is stated in the PennBook, which is available online at https://catalog. upenn.edu/pennbook/alcohol-drug-policy/
+The Alcohol & Drug Policy is stated in the PennBook, which is available online at http://provost.upenn.edu/policies/pennbook/2013/02/14/alcohol-drug-policy